 • Serve as an arbitrator for student academic and grade appeals (committee asks what our role is because we seem to just sign documents).

-• Provide formal program guidelines and admission standards to the VPAA (clarification on straight to VPAA or to Faculty Senate).
+• Provide guidelines for academic standards as memorialized in the college catalog and Faculty Handbook to the VPAA (clarification on straight to VPAA or to Faculty Senate).

-• Act as an independent body to hear student and faculty behavior conflicts.
+• Conduct an annual review of College Operating Procedures related to academic standards.

 REPORTING: Meet with VPAA, deans and faculty leadership as required.

-Meeting minutes must be be forwarded to the VPAA within 2 weeks (can we have 1 month?) of each committee meeting.
+Meeting minutes must be posted to the Document Manager within 2 weeks (can we have 1 month?) of each committee meeting.

 ACTION: Committee recommendations are forwarded in writing to the VPAA for approval.